Apex-net/Boilerplate/README.md

 ### Build & Run

-This boilerplate tries to be compatible with ["Scripts to Rule Them All"](https://github.com/github/scripts-to-rule-them-all), so you should now be able...
+This boilerplate tries to be compatible with ["Scripts to Rule Them All"](https://github.com/github/scripts-to-rule-them-all), so you should now be able to...

 ```bash
 script/setup
 ```

 This should reset everything and install all the dependencies.
-You can now begin writing code right away. :neckbeard:
+You can begin writing code right away! :neckbeard:

 ### Additional Steps & Associated Services